Erikwoj/bcecon.github.io/pages/teaching.md

 </div>

 <div style="line-height:200%; font-style: italic; font-family: 'Comic Sans MS', 'Chalkboard', 'ChalkboardSE-Regular', 'Marker Felt', sans-serif; background-color: rgba(204, 204, 255, .3); padding-left:15px; padding-right:15px; padding-top:8px; padding-bottom:10px; margin-right: 20px; border-style: groove" >
 	"Choe is super nice and helpful in understanding materials.
 He wants us all to do good and is very encouraging!
-Even though this is a super hard course, he made it better by being available to help us when we needed it."
+Even though this is a super hard course (DANL 210: Data Preparation & Management), he made it better by being available to help us when we needed it."
 </div>
 <br />